Pacific Blue Marlin

 Pacific Blue Marlin Recipes

-Catching the Blue Marlin is always an epic battle, but if you emerge victorious, the meal you can make is no less epic.
-Blue Marlin meat is firm and thick, and is therefore usually prepared in steak form.
+Catching the Blue Marlin is always an epic battle, but if you emerge victoriously, the meal you can make is no less epic.
+Blue Marlin meat is firm and thick and is therefore usually prepared in steak form.
 To cook it, begin by applying a coat of olive oil along with the seasonings of your choice.
 Then grill it for between three and five minutes on each side or until brown, making sure to leave the inside slightly undercooked compared to the outside.
 The meat is thick enough that it should not fall apart in the process.